section-engineering-education/engineering-education/articles/introduction-to-built-in-data-structures-in-java/index.md

 Built-in data structures do not require the creation of a data structure from scratch.
 But, we can make use of prebuilt methods that abstract the working of the data structure.

-By using built-in data structures, we can improve productivity by writing the operations of data structures from scratch.
+Using built-in data structures, has improved the productivity of the developer, since writing operations for the user-defined data structures is time consuming, and cannot guarantee the efficiency.
 Also, built-in data structures are generally written with the most efficient time and space complexities.

 Time and space complexities are measures of code that ensures the effective usage of time and memory while running a code snippet.
 By reducing these complexities, the efficiency of data structures can be improved.